-Altar Live has worked together with nearly a thousand churches in the past six months, and there are clear preferred live streaming platforms in the church space for your online church service.
-We take a look at each of them with an eye on what churches value from a live stream service.
+Altar Live has worked together with nearly a thousand churches in the past six months, and there are clearly preferred live streaming platforms in the space for your online church service.
+We take a look at each of them with an eye on what the best streaming service is for building your online community:

 In each church, the members have their preferred platforms on which to watch: YouTube, Facebook, Altar Live, Church Online, and their own church’s website.
-Most church’s would prefer not to fight against their congregants preferences, so they would like to capture their service and stream it to as many destinations as are available.
+Most would prefer not to fight against their congregant's preferences, so they would like to capture their service and stream it to as many destinations as are available.
 In addition, churches find the reach of social media to be an unprecedented means by which to reach new audiences who might otherwise never visit their church building (or any church building, for that matter).

 Also, while many churches rely on free or low-cost video storage on Facebook and YouTube, many also prefer to have greater control over their content by saving recordings and hosting a sermon library.

-Most livestream services stream to a third party destination, where engagement is bound by the platform (e.g., social media chat, Comments, Likes, Shares, emojis).
+Most livestream church services stream to a third-party destination, where engagement is bound by the platform (e.g., social media chat, Comments, Likes, Shares, emojis).
 Even so, some have additional engagement tools that may be of interest to churches looking to deepen the experience.

 Livestream services often support a wide variety of industries, and may not have tweaked their platforms with any particular capabilities that only a church would appreciate.
 Some of them specialize in churches and have added specific features for your online ministry.